 Completion of the Free Application for Federal Student Aid (FAFSA) is required for all forms of federal financial aid for which you might apply.
 Be sure to include the University of Mississippi school code on your FAFSA: 002440.
-Visit fafsa.gov or download the myStudentAid app from the app store on your smart device.
+Visit studentaid.gov/h/apply-for-aid/fafsa and log in with FSA ID to complete the 2023-2024 FAFSA or select "Start Here" if no credentials currently exist.